The Ketogenic Diet and Epilepsy

 Getting to Know the Ketogenic Diet

-The ketogenic diet is a high fat, low carbohydrate diet..
-The classic diet is made up of 3 parts fat and 1 part carbohydrate and protein.
+The ketogenic diet is a high fat, low carbohydrate diet.
+The classic diet is made up of 3 to 4 parts fat and 1 part carbohydrate and protein.
 There are variations of the diet, like one that uses medium chain triglycerides as a primary source of fat.
-You and your child's doctor and dietitian will make adjustments to your child's diet as needed.
+You and your child's doctor and dietitian will make changes to your child's diet as needed.

 How it Works